hideodaikoku/silent-valley/content/blog/01-plunge/index.md

 <br/>

-**Chi** appeared in a red room.
-A red room with red curtains and a black and white checkerboard floor and a single hanging light from above.
+**Chi** appeared in a white room. the room was bright as though completely lit from all six faces.
+The door behind her closed into a slit, and then disappeared into the wall, but she could still see faint outlines of the staircases below.

+> "a path" she thought

 In the center of the room was an old-fashioned device.

-The device had 9 buttons and a small digital screen on top with a round receptacle receiver.
+The device had twelve buttons and a small digital screen on top with a round receptacle receiver.

 ```
 > dial('16-42-24');
 ```

 **Chi** did as she was told.
-She pressed the numbers on the keypad.
+She approached the device, and pressed the numbers on the keypad.

-+click+, +click+
++click+ +click+ \
-+click+, +click+
++click+ +click+ \
-+click+, +click+
++click+ +click+

 +CLACK+

-Three doors appeared.
+Three black doors appeared.
 Each had a faint inscription on it.

 <div style="text-align: center;">